axon10x/azure-psm/deploy/vm-swap-os-disk/readme.md

 What if you need to create a new admin user on a VM after swapping to a new OS disk?

+**NOTE** Run _EITHER_ step13.opt1.create-admin-user-with-custom-script-extension.sh _OR_ step13.opt2.create-admin-user-with-azure-cli.sh.
+They do the same thing, but use different approaches.

+[step13.opt1.create-admin-user-with-custom-script-extension.sh](step13.opt1.create-admin-user-with-custom-script-extension.sh) uses the Azure Custom Script Extension to run a script on the VM.
+The script is prepared inline, but the Custom Script Extension also supports retrieving a script file from remote locations like Azure Storage.
+For this purpose, step13.opt1.create-admin-user-with-custom-script-extension.sh also retrieves the managed identity (if one was configured) and sets it onto the extension deployment, so that files can be retrieved from locations where the managed identity has been granted RBAC access.

-The [VMAccess Extension](https://docs.microsoft.com/azure/virtual-machines/extensions/vmaccess) can be used to perform this task, as well as several other administrative tasks.
-The extension is installed by the [az vm user update](https://docs.microsoft.com/cli/azure/vm/user?view=azure-cli-latest#az_vm_user_update) Azure CLI command.
+[step13.opt2.create-admin-user-with-azure-cli.sh](step13.opt2.create-admin-user-with-azure-cli.sh) uses the [az vm user update](https://docs.microsoft.com/cli/azure/vm/user?view=azure-cli-latest#az_vm_user_update) Azure CLI command, which installs and uses the [VMAccess Extension](https://docs.microsoft.com/azure/virtual-machines/extensions/vmaccess).
+This extension can be used to perform this task, as well as several other administrative tasks.

-This is shown in [step13.create-admin-user.sh](step13.create-admin-user.sh).
+The option 2 script, which uses `az vm user update`, is much simpler than option 1, which uses the Custom Script Extension.
+Both options are provided in case one extension is disallowed in your environment.

 ### Post-Deployment: Data Disks